jamesgolden1/equivalent-linear-LLMs/README.md

 ## Key findings

 We demonstrate that large language models can be mapped to nearly-exact equivalent linear systems for any given input sequence, without modifying model weights or altering predictions.
-We achieve this through strategic gradient computation modifications that create "detached Jacobians" - linear representations that capture the complete forward computation.
+We achieve this through strategic gradient computation modifications that create "detached Jacobians", which are linear representations that capture the complete forward computation.

 ### Why This Matters